allenxuan/XuanImageView/README.md

 ##Compatibility:
 XuanImageView is now compatible with Glide, Picasso and other image loading libraries that use ImageView as image container.
 <br>
-Fresco's DraweeView is a descendant of Android [View](https://developer.android.com/reference/android/view/View.html) class.
+Fresco's DraweeView is a descendant of Android [View](https://developer.android.com/reference/android/view/View.html) class, if you want extended functionality like scaling and rotating, I suggest that you search for other libraries compatible with Fresco.

 ##Strategies: